statement

 Food has been a recurring element in my work, serving as a material starting point.
 I gather organic waste, forage, collect friends’ hair after haircuts, approaching this process with the care and attention of a meal preparation.
 These materials are either developed into physical objects, photographed and then printed to create a new sculptural form, or used as dyes.

 My work invites visceral, tactile responses, creating metaphors for how we co-emerge with other forms of matter, performing a dance between various agencies.
-By navigating the intersections of opposites—self/other, internal/external —I draw on the concept of the abject.
-I seek to bring the derived sensations how breakdowns in meaning disturb definitions and to highlight the strange power which seems to suggest we are drawn to that which repels us.
+By navigating the intersections of opposites, self/other, internal/external, I draw on the concept of the abject.

 pronouns